-To show him this, other people in the family need to be more involved with his training.
+To show them this, other people in the family need to be more involved with training.
 Even dogs that already aced obedience school need regular training sessions.
 Rover says,

 “Reinforcing behaviors like ‘leave it’ and ‘go to your rug/crate’ will help establish your leadership and polish up the skills you’ll need to manage jealousy situations.”

 Make sure everyone trains in the same way so the dog doesn’t get confused.
 Spending time with other people will show the dog every human in their life deserves respect and a place on the couch.

 Change Their Perspective

 A jealous dog sees other people and pets as competition.
 To change that, you need to convince them that the person they’re directing their envy toward is actually a trigger to all the best things in life.
 For example, only play their favorite game when the other person or pet is there too.
 If your spouse comes and sits next to you on the couch, give your dog a tasty treat before they have a chance to act out.

 If it’s another dog they’re jealous of, take them on walks and adventures only when they’re together.
 The first few times might not yield perfect behavior, but consistency will help the jealous dog associate family members with fun and treats rather than jealousy.